donggenHan/MyNote/English/Musk-加州理工演讲.md

 So, we made the Tesla Roadster, and now we're coming out soon with model S which is a 4-door sedan.

-Because after we made the Tesla Roadster people said, 'oh sure, we always knew you could make a car like that, it's an expensive car and it's low volume and small and
+Because after we made the Tesla Roadster people said, 'oh sure, we always knew you could make a car like that, it's an expensive car and it's low volume and small and all that but can you make a real car?

+Okay, fine, we're going to make that, too.

+So, that's coming out soon.

+And so that's where things are and hopefully, there are some lessons to be drawn there.

+I think the overreaching point I want to make is that: You guys are the magicians of the 21st century.

+Don't let anything hold you back.

+Imagination is the limit.

+Go out there and create some magic.